 For better or for worse, many of us will likely spend some part of our final days in nursing facilities - for rehabilitation, skilled nursing, or long-term residence.
 Most elders who enter nursing homes for long-term residence die within two to three years of admission, and they suffer from an average of five concurrent chronic illnesses.
-Nursing homes have worked closely with hospices for many years to provide high-quality end-of-life care, but many are also now developing their own palliative care programs.
+Typically, nursing homes have worked closely with hospices to provide high-quality palliative and end-of-life care.